 In the first half of Reenchantment Berman analyzes how the architects of Modernity—the people who established modern science, technology, industry, capitalism, nation states, and corporate and governmental dominance of the environment—separated mind from body, separated humanity from Nature, separated earth from divinity.
 However, the early modernists never disproved the reality of participating consciousness.
 They didn’t need to.
 They rejected it and proceeded to build institutions, structures and systems that denied it.
 We’ve inherited those institutions, structures and systems.
 Understand this: The sustained, visceral human experience of oneness with Nature didn’t go away because it was proven to be wrong.
 It went away because it stood in the way of modern science’s need to separate body and mind.
 It went away because it stood in the way of capitalism’s need to dominate Nature.
 It went away because it stood in the way of modernist Christianity’s need to civilize the so-called heathens.
 It went away with a sword at its back, a gun at its head and flames lapping around its feet.

 A horrific example of this in more recent American history is the Indian School movement which forced Indian children—accustomed to a more earth-based, participating consciousness—to attend boarding schools where missionaries stripped them of their language, culture, religion and relationship to Nature and imposed modern consciousness on them.
 Berman doesn’t mention this example, but he does argue that widespread mental illness in our culture is a symptom of the loss of participating consciousness.
-Someone on his blog quoted writer Kent Nerburn’s claim that high rates of suicide in Canada’s First Nation communities are the ongoing result of “full-blown cultural PTSD, born of the boarding … school experiences.”
-The loss of participating consciousness makes people and communities sick for generations.
+That’s an overstatement, to be sure.
+Cultures with participating consciousness also have mental illness.
+But someone on his blog quoted writer Kent Nerburn’s claim that high rates of suicide in Canada’s First Nation communities are the ongoing result of “full-blown cultural PTSD, born of the boarding … school experiences.”
+The loss of participating consciousness can make some people and some communities sick for generations.
 Berman says “for more than 99 percent of human history, the world was enchanted and [humans] saw [themselves] as an integral part of it.
 The complete reversal of this perception in a mere four hundred years or so has destroyed the continuity of the human experience and the integrity of the human psyche.
 It has very nearly wrecked the planet as well.”

 I’ve always said: “spiritual experiences are fleeting.”
 But I think that’s a lie.
 This is one of the ways Reenchanment has woken me up.
 The only reason these experiences are fleeting is because there’s no room for them in our modern consciousness.
 They don’t fit.
 They’re strange.
 They’re abnormal.
 But imagine a culture with a different philosophical foundation, a different relationship to Earth, different assumptions about what constitutes scientific knowledge and how we obtain it, different economic relationships, different corporate priorities.
 In such a culture such experiences might not be fleeting at all, might not come only at the margins of awareness or the edges of sleep; might actually be more … normal.
 Imagine that!
 That’s the revolution Berman was imagining: the emergence of an entirely different culture that could support and affirm participating consciousness.
 Our hope, he said, “lies in a reenchantment of the world.”